What types of internal bi-fold door are there?

 What’s the door made from?

 Interior bi-fold doors can be made from as many different materials as any other door you might find in your home.
 In commercial and industrial premises, they’re often made from aluminium.
 Aluminium bifold doors are “thermally broken”, which provides them with the best in thermal efficiency.
 Along with clear toughened safety glass, internal bi-fold doors can increase both your home’s efficiency, security, and natural light flow.

-In the home, however, wood is the undisputed king – as it gives a classically attractive look, and can be easily painted and decorated to suit your home’s interior.
+When it comes to internal bifold doors, wood is the most popular material.
+Wooden internal doors give a classically attractive look, and can be easily painted and decorated to suit your home’s interior.
 In order to give a pleasing finish at a lesser cost, you might opt for a veneer finish on your door.
 This involves covering the door with a thin layer of softwood, in order to give the impression that the door is made from solid oak.
-Since doors aren’t expected to endure the same amount of abrasion as tables and flooring, we can safely use veneer without fear that it will prematurely fade.
+Since bifold doors aren’t expected to endure the same amount of abrasion as tables and flooring, we can safely use veneer without fear that it will prematurely fade.

 Where is the track?

 Ceiling-mounted tracks help to avoid these problems altogether.
 As they sit above your head, there is barely any chance that they’ll interfere with your day-to-day life.
-What’s more, they’ll help to create a seamless transition from one room to the other, since we tend to spend more of our time looking at things on the floor than we do things on the ceiling.
+What’s more, they’ll help to create a seamless transition from one room to the other.
+Besides, we tend to spend more of our time looking at things on the floor than we do things on the ceiling.

 How many panels are there?